ros2/examples/rclcpp/README.md

 to wait and handle ROS entities, that is, subscribers, timers, clients, services, guard conditions and waitables.

+* `wait_set.cpp`: Simple example showing how to use the default wait-set with a dynamic storage policy and a sequential (no thread-safe) synchronization policy.
+* `static_wait_set.cpp`: Simple example showing how to use the static wait-set with a static storage policy.
+* `thread_safe_wait_set.cpp`: Simple example showing how to use the static wait-set with a thread-safe synchronization policy.
 * `wait_set_topics_and_timer.cpp`: Simple example using multiple subscriptions, publishers, and a timer.
 * `wait_set_random_order.cpp`: An example showing user-defined